The Evolution of SQL Server from Database into an Analytical Platform

-Azure SQL Data Warehouse (SQL DW) is Microsoft’s cloud-based Platform-as-a-Service (PaaS) for massive, structured relational databases.
-SQL DW offers petabyte-scale due to its distributed architecture and use of parallel processing.
-A fully managed cloud service offering independently-scaled compute and storage, SQL DW is an excellent choice when looking to store big relational data on cloud with highly performant queries, and performs better than competitor offerings including Amazon Redshift, Google BigQuery and Snowflake DW.
+Azure Synapse Analytics (formerly Azure SQL Data Warehouse) is Microsoft’s cloud-based Platform-as-a-Service (PaaS) for massive, structured relational databases.
+Synapse Analytics offers petabyte-scale due to its distributed architecture and use of parallel processing.
+A fully managed cloud service offering independently-scaled compute and storage, Synapse Analytics is an excellent choice when looking to store big relational data on cloud with highly performant queries, and performs better than competitor offerings including Amazon Redshift, Google BigQuery and Snowflake DW.

-In terms of both feature set as well as its shift from premise to the cloud, SQL DW is, to a certain extent the “big brother” of SQL Server, albeit with a slightly different purpose.
-To better appreciate SQL DW, I thought, therefore, to review the evolution of SQL Server and how its innovation has enabled new personas of data consumers.
+In terms of both feature set as well as its shift from premise to the cloud, Synapse Analytics is, to a certain extent the “big brother” of SQL Server, albeit with a slightly different purpose.
+To better appreciate Synapse Analytics, I thought, therefore, to review the evolution of SQL Server and how its innovation has enabled new personas of data consumers.